mago0/rachaelwilliams.fit/README.md

 ### AWS Copilot (manual)

 Note: The `AmazonSESFullAccess` policy must be added to `webapp-stag-frontend-TaskRole` in order for the contact form to submit successfully.

 1. Deploy env stag: `copilot env deploy --name stag`
 2. Deploy the stag service: `COPILOT_ENVIRONMENT=stag copilot svc deploy --env stag`
 3. Deploy env prod: `copilot env deploy --name prod`
 4. Deploy the prod service: `COPILOT_ENVIRONMENT=prod copilot svc deploy --env prod`

 ### AWS Copilot (pipeline)

 This deployment method is automated.

-1. Push to git @main will deploy to stag
+1. Push to git @main will deploy prod
-2. Tag @main will deploy to prod

 ### Feedback

 I'm not sure why you'd be contributing to this but you can do so [here](https://github.com/mago0/rachaelwilliams.fit/issues).